darwinop-ens/kinematics/readme.txt

 "MX28init.m"                                      - initialisation script for all types and constants required by MX28 simulink models
 "CM730init.m"                                     - initialisation script for all types and constants required by CM730 (inside robot) simulink models
 "FSRinit.m"                                       - initialisation script for all types and constants required by FSR (inside robot) simulink models
+"action_init.m"                                   - initialisation script for all types and constants required by robot_action.slx
 "robot_init.m"                                    - initialisation script for all types and constants required by robot simulink models (invoke all the above scripts)

 MX28 models